oVirt/ovirt-site/source/feature/dbusbackend.html.md

 ### Testing

-Classes from ovirt.node.config.defaults should be visible on the Dbus Session Bus Activation of methods with dbus-send or python-dbus (example Python to follow later) will work, and trigger the appropriate backend classes.
+Classes from ovirt.node.config.defaults should be visible on the Dbus System Bus Activation of methods with dbus-send or python-dbus will work, and trigger the appropriate backend classes.

+Install the ovirt-node-dbus-backend RPM (can be built by cloning the git repo followed by "./autogen.sh && make rpm") on a target system which has ovirt-node installed.
+Or ovirt-node-lib-config, after packages are broken out.

+    yum -y localinstall /path/to/ovirt-node-dbus-backend*.rpm && service node-dbus start

+Check the journal to see that it's started properly.
+It'll loop over ovirt.node.config.defaults and export methods as /org/ovirt/node/${class}, with methods available at "org.ovirt.node.${method}".
+These are printed out in the journal.

+If you want, you can start the service in the foreground instead of with systemd.

+    python /usr/lib/python2.?/site-packages/ovirt/node/dbus/service.py -d --debug

+These can be tested trivially from python.
+For example:

+    bus = dbus.SystemBus()
+    obj = bus.get_object(BUS_NAME, "/org/ovirt/node/NFSv4")
+    service = dbus.Interface(obj, "org.ovirt.node")
+    print service.configure_domain("some.tld")

+Or from the console:

+    dbus-send --system --print-reply --type=method_call --dest=org.ovirt.node /org/ovirt/node/NFSv4 org.ovirt.node.configure_domain string:"some.tld"

+Append "--test" if you want to use test classes, which can be directly tested with:

+    python /usr/lib/python2.?/site-packages/ovirt/node/dbus/service.py -c --test

+The test package approximates both a bare class of a style which doesn't currently exist, and a wrapped class which requires Node transactions to be run.

 ### Documentation / External references